Secretchronicles/TSC/INSTALL.md

   in TSC's source tree.
 Check the version in the TSC source tree by executing $ git status in the mruby/mruby directory after updating the Git submodules.

+USE_SYSTEM_CEGUI [OFF]
+: Due to various woes with CEGUI, we have finally decided to include a complete static (and patched) version of CEGUI into TSC itself.
+  A lot of Linux distributions also have removed CEGUI from their repositories by now, making it difficult to install beforehand.
+  If you still want or need to use your own copy of CEGUI, compiled with your own options, set this option to ON.
+In that case, also consider setting CEGUI_USE_EXPAT.

 USE_SYSTEM_PODPARSER [OFF]
 : This option only has an effect if ENABLE_SCRIPT_DOCS is set to ON.